 Just Run

-After a day of meetings, work, and teaching; then eating and grocery shopping (the most important errand for runners, amirite?)
-I faced a fork (ha!) in the road: to run or not to run?
+After a full day of meetings, work, and teaching, followed by eating and grocery shopping (the most important errand for runners, amirite?)
+I found myself at a fork (ha!) in the road:

 Declared Rest Day